JumpstartLab/test_unit_and_watir/02_watir.markdown

 browser.goto 'http://jumpstartlab.com'
 ```

-A Firefox window should be opened and it'll attempt to connect to Google, even if you don't have internet access.
+A Firefox window should be opened and it'll attempt to load the Jumpstart Lab page.

 ## Commands